library-data-platform/ldp/doc/Admin_Guide.md

 7\.
 Optional columns
 --------------------

-LDP creates table columns based on the presence of data in JSON fields.
-Sometimes a JSON field is optional or missing, and the corresponding column in LDP is not created.
+LDP1 creates table columns based on the presence of data in JSON fields.
+Sometimes a JSON field is optional or missing, and the corresponding column in LDP1 is not created.
 This can cause errors in queries that otherwise may be valid and useful.

-Optional or missing columns can be added in LDP by creating a configuration file `ldp_add_column.conf` in the data directory.
-If this file is present, LDP will add the specified columns during the update process.
+Optional or missing columns can be added in LDP1 by creating a configuration file `ldp_add_column.conf` in the data directory.
+If this file is present, LDP1 will add the specified columns during the update process.
 Each line of the file should provide the table name, column name, and data type in the form: